 Example: If you are flying to Canada from Spain and you have a connecting flight in Amsterdam, you must check the requirements in Amsterdam for transiting passengers.
-Remember the 72 hours of the Covid-19 test are counted from the moment you board your flight to Canada, not from the moment you leave your home country.
-In this example, the 72 hours are important for your flight from Amsterdam to Canada.

 The ArriveCAN app is MANDATORY to travel to Canada, which you can easily download on your phone.
 If you are fully vaccinated, you can upload your proof of vaccination record so that the Government of Canada will be aware that you are entering Canada as a fully vaccinated traveller.

 Please remember that you MUST bring the ORIGINAL proof of your vaccination record with you as officers can request it at any time upon arrival to Canada.
 Check all the details here about how to provide proof of vaccination.